liyucheng09/Contamination_Detector/readme.md

 to view the perplexity comparison.

+**Check perplexity analysis of QA (BoolQ, SQuAD, QuAD) benchmarks [here](https://github.com/liyucheng09/Contamination_Detector/blob/master/pics/qa.png)**

+**Important:** you should choose apporiate data source for the memorised and clean baselinse.
+For example, qa benchmarks often use wikipedia passages, so you should use wikipedia as the base for the two baselines.
-Check this paper for more details about this method: [Estimating Contamination via Perplexity: Quantifying Memorisation in Language Model Evaluation](https://arxiv.org/abs/2309.10677).
+Check more details about this method in this paper: [Estimating Contamination via Perplexity: Quantifying Memorisation in Language Model Evaluation](https://arxiv.org/abs/2309.10677).

 ## Visualization tools